As 15% of Nevadans face food insecurity, the Wolf Pack remains dedicated to ensuring food security for all Nevadans.

 In Tribal communities

-Extension is developing shipment / delivery of food to Tribal communities.
-Extension is working with all Nevada Tribes to identify their needs and meeting with community partners, such as Nevada Gold and Elk Meat Processing, to help address those needs.
+Extension is partnering to develop shipment / delivery of food.
+We are working with all Nevada Tribes to identify their needs and meeting with community partners, such as Nevada Gold and Elk Meat Processing, to help address those needs.

 In northern Nevada